sukhbinder/winzy-plugin/{{cookiecutter.hyphenated}}/README.md

 pip install winzy
 ```

-Then install this plugin in the same environment as your Winzy application.
+Then install this plugin in the same environment as your winzy application.
 ```bash
 winzy install {{ cookiecutter.hyphenated }}
 ```